Category Archives: Sun

 After a minibus drop-off at the popular Pont y Pair bridge in Betws-y-Coed, we follow the Afon Llugwy upstream across open meadows to the distinctive Miners’ Bridge.
 A short, quiet stretch of road then leads to a viewpoint above Swallow Falls, with excellent opportunities to pause and take in the scenery.

 We continue by skirting above the Ugly House, enjoying views across the river valley and towards Moel Siabod, before climbing on forestry tracks to the pretty Llyn Bychan — an ideal spot for a lunch stop.
+From here we descend to Llyn Geirionydd, where public toilets are available, and finish the walk on a beautiful descending path through birch and oak woodland, returning to the village of Trefriw.

 Duration: All Day, please bring a packed lunch